This post may contain affiliate links. Please read my full disclosure

 Time Spent: Depends on what I have to do but I usually spend about 5 hours a week.
 This is less than an hour a day because I tend to do this on the weekends.

-Some call this Virtual Assisting, some call it online assisting.
-I like to call it being a Remote Office Assistant because I tap into my past office experiences and do office-y things for others.
+This is an awesome job if you want to be a work at home mom and use the skills you already have.
+Some call this Virtual Assisting, some call it online assisting, I like to call it being a Remote Office Assistant because I tap into my past office experiences and do office-y things for others.
 I work whenever I want to and get paid about $15.00 an hour.

 A few other companies that hire virtual assistants are: